MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

     ```
     Sales % Group =
-    ‎IF(
+    IF(
-    ‎ ISINSCOPE(Region[Region])
+     ISINSCOPE(Region[Region])
-    ‎ || ISINSCOPE(Region[Country]),
+     || ISINSCOPE(Region[Country]),
-    ‎ DIVIDE(
+     DIVIDE(
-    ‎ SUM(Sales[Sales]),
+     SUM(Sales[Sales]),
-    ‎ CALCULATE(
+     CALCULATE(
-    ‎ SUM(Sales[Sales]),
+     SUM(Sales[Sales]),
-    ‎ REMOVEFILTERS(
+     REMOVEFILTERS(
-    ‎ Region[Region],
+     Region[Region],
-    ‎ Region[Country]
+     Region[Country]
-    ‎ )
+     )
-    ‎ )
+     )
-    ‎ )
+     )
-    ‎)
+    )
     ```

-17. Notice that the **Sales % Group** measure now only returns a value when a region or country is in scope.
+1. Notice that the **Sales % Group** measure now only returns a value when a region or country is in scope.

-18. In Model view, place the three new measures into a display folder named **Ratios**.
+1. In Model view, place the three new measures into a display folder named **Ratios**.

     ![Picture 56](Linked_image_Files/06-create-dax-calculations-in-power-bi-desktop-advanced_image20.png)

-19. Save the Power BI Desktop file.
+1. Save the Power BI Desktop file.

 *The measures added to the **Sales** table have modified filter context to achieve hierarchical navigation.
 Notice that the pattern to achieve the calculation of a subtotal requires removing some columns from the filter context, and to arrive at a grand total, all columns must be removed.*

 ## **Exercise 2: Work with Time Intelligence**

-In this exercise you will create a sales year-to-date (YTD) measure and sales year-over-year (YoY) growth measure.
+In this exercise, you'll create a sales year-to-date (YTD) measure and sales year-over-year (YoY) growth measure.

 ### **Task 1: Create a YTD measure**

-In this task you will create a sales YTD measure.
+In this task, you'll create a sales YTD measure.

 1. In Report view, on **Page 2**, notice the matrix visual that displays various measures with years and months grouped on the rows.